m4k3r-org/wp-cluster/readme.md

 `docker run -tdP discodonniepresents/www.discodonniepresents.com`

+The above will pull the "latest" tag, which should be very similar to what is on production.
+To pull the staging image:
+`docker run -tdP discodonniepresents/www.discodonniepresents.com:staging`

 ### Modular Development
 To start container and expose wp-festival and wp-veneer for development, run the following.